AdobeDocs/indesign-api-docs/README.md

 ### __Providing output from custom script__

-A developer must follow certain rules in order to output data, file or log from a script.
+A developer must follow certain rules in order to output data, files, or logs from a script.
 Please follow these instructions to provide output correctly :

 * __Execution is successful__

-    The following attributes are expected in return as json string, if the script execution is successful.
+    The following attributes are expected in return as a JSON string if the script execution is successful.

     ```json
     {